johnroper100/mirage/README.md

 ## Download and Install

 Mirage uses a number of git submodules.
-This means that if you would like to download it, either use a download from the `Releases` page on GitHub, or download the repository using Git.

-If you use Git, make sure you run the command: `git submodule update --init --recursive`
+This means that if you would like to download it, you must either use a download from the `Releases` page on GitHub, or download the repository using Git and run the command `git submodule update --init --recursive`.

 ## Access the Dashboard